grocy/grocy-desktop/README.md

 ## How to install

 - Classic installer
-  - Just download and execute the [latest release setup](https://releases.grocy.info/latest-desktop), afterwards you will have a shortcut on your desktop which starts Grocy.
+  - Just download and execute the [latest release setup](https://releases.grocy.info/latest-desktop), afterwards you will have a "Grocy" shortcut on your desktop.
 - Microsoft Store
 <a href="https://apps.microsoft.com/detail/9NWB1TRNNKSF"><img src="https://github.com/grocy/grocy-desktop/raw/master/.github/publication_assets/microsoft-store-badge-en.png" alt="Get it from Microsoft" width="150px" /></a>